Sunday, October 23, 2022

 Almost nothing of the palace remains today.
 There is a gatehouse, and a building known as "The Wardrobe."

 But, back to Mortlake.
-Here are the flats where John Dee's house once stood - note the fall at the end of the row of flats:
+Here are the flats where John Dee's house once stood - note the wall at the end of the row of flats:

 And here is a 5-minute-long video giving context of the area: